The Renewable Energy Law Review: Russia

 Projects are usually financed by foreign investors at the outset.
 However, as Russian market participants are large reliable companies, they also participate in the financing of projects.

-After a tender, the initial investors make efforts to attract borrowed financing, typically using standard project financing such as bank credit facilities; for example, it was announced that Gazprombank would finance the construction of wind farms by Rosatom, with investment of approximately 64 billion roubles.12
+After a tender, the initial investors make efforts to attract borrowed financing, typically using standard project financing such as bank credit facilities.

 New incentives are currently being sought to increase competition on the market, in particular by increasing the sales of electricity (capacity) produced using renewable energy sources.
-At present, grid operators are primarily required to acquire electricity generated by qualified renewable energy facilities on the retail market only in order to compensate for circuit losses.13
+At present, grid operators are primarily required to acquire electricity generated by qualified renewable energy facilities on the retail market to compensate for circuit losses.16

 iii Non-project finance development